 Property and equipment are stated at cost less accumulated depreciation and amortization.
 Major improvements are capitalized and minor replacements, maintenance and repairs are charged to expense as incurred.
 Upon retirement or disposal of assets, the cost and related accumulated depreciation are removed from the consolidated balance sheets.
 Depreciation is expensed over the estimated useful lives of the assets, which range from two to twenty years, on a straight-line basis.
 Accelerated methods of depreciation are used for tax purposes.
-We amortize leasehold improvements over the useful late of the related lease, which range from two to twenty years, on a straight-line basis.
-Accelerated methods of depreciation are used for tax purposes.
-We amortize leasehold improvements over the useful for the related lease, which related lease, which range from two to twenty years, on a straight-line basis.
-Accelerated methods of depreciation are used to tax purposes.
-We amortize leasehold improvements over the useful for the related lease, which range from two to twenty years, on a straight-line basis.
-Accelerated methods of depreciation are used to tax purposes.
-We amortize leasehold improvements over the useful for the related to the provement of the provement of the related to the provement of the provement of the related to the provement of the related to the provement of the prove
+We amortize leasehold improvements over the useful life of the related leasehold improvement or the life of the related lease, whichever is less.
+(See Note H)